 The Mayo Clinic Health System Student Nurse Internship Program in La Crosse, Wisconsin is an opportunity for nursing students to participate in a learning and work experience.
 The program provides ten students an opportunity to practice what is learned in the classroom in a hospital setting.
-Under the direction of an R.N. preceptor, the intern will further their understanding of professional nursing to include the passing of medications.
-In addition, we offer shadow days and weekly meetings to enhance the student experience.
+Under the direction of an R.N. preceptor, the intern will further their understanding of professional nursing to include the passing of medications and other hands-on nursing skills.
 Students who complete the internship program receive preference for employment upon graduation.

 To apply for a nursing internship position, students must: